bznick98/bznick98.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: You can shoot me an email using form below, or dm me on any social platform.
+subtitle: You can shoot me an email using the form below, or dm me on any social platform.
 description: Index is a minimal, fixed sidebar grid portfolio Jekyll theme.
 featured_image: /images/demo/demo-landscape.jpg
 ---